 Determine the status of Place records.

 Status and recency attributes describe if a place is in business and when it was last verified.
-Data Axle models status and recency with three fields:
+Data Axle models status and recency with four fields:

 in_business- The operational status of the business.

 in_business_research- The research performed to determine the in business status.

 verified_on- The date the business was most recently verified.

 duplicate_of- The ID of the valid record that this place is a duplicate of.

 opened_for_business_on represents the real confirmed date a business opened.
 If the exact date is not known, Data Axle sometimes fills